Installation with Docker

 docker service update cradle-cms --force

-You can verify the update process and check the version number using docker logs cradle-cms.
+You can verify the update process and check the version number using docker logs cradle-cms or docker logs cradle-ecommerce.

-To apply new service settings you can save your settings into a file and add that to docker secrets.
-The settings file must be in toml format as shown in our documentation.
+To apply new settings you can save your settings into a file and add that to docker secrets.
+The settings file must be in toml format as shown in our documentation and you only need to include settings you want to override.

-Then update the docker service using the new secret settings version.
+Then update the docker service with a new settings version.

 docker secret create settings.v2 my_new_settings.conf